frappe/frappe_docs/frappe_docs/www/docs/user/en/bench/guides/settings-limits.md

 <!-- add-breadcrumbs -->
 # Setting Limits for your Site

+> Note: This feature has been deprecated since Version 12

 Frappe v7 has added support for setting limits and restrictions for your site.
 These restrictions are set in the `site_config.json` file inside the site's folder.